 While the feature has been revealed more for use in drawing and battery-saving applications during the event, the same technology could also be used to help Apple's VR and AR projects.

 Virtual reality relies on having high refresh rate displays to make motion as fluid as possible.
 Lower refresh rates means fewer updates to the image the user sees, making movements seem choppier and destroying the "illusion" for the user.

 Current iPhones use an LCD panel with a refresh rate of 60Hz, which is acceptable for the majority of smartphone uses.
-The rumored "iPhone 8," expected to be introduced this fall, is currently thought to have an OLED display, a technology that has a far lower response time than LCD, and has the potential to be run at far higher refresh rates.
+The iPhone X, introduced this fall, has an OLED display, a technology that has a far lower response time than LCD, and has the potential to be run at far higher refresh rates.

-This switch to OLED theoretically makes the "iPhone 8" an extremely good candidate for use with VR or AR, when used in a Cardboard or Gear VR-style system.
+This switch to OLED theoretically makes the iPhone X an extremely good candidate for use with VR or AR, when used in a Cardboard or Gear VR-style system.

 Apple virtual reality/augmented reality hiring

 Two Apple hires in late 2016 suggested the company was getting serious about building out its own virtual and augmented reality technologies, though it had some catching up to do as Google, Facebook and Microsoft forge ahead with mature projects.